DIY Weed Pull Toolkit

 As you walk around your neighbourhood admiring abundant summer gardens, chances are, some of those plants you’re checking out are actually sneaky invasive species!
 If left to invade, these invasive species can have significant impacts on human, economic, and environmental health.

-You can help protect your neighbourhood by planning your own DIY Weed Pull!
+You can help protect your neighbourhood by eliminating these invaders!

 LOOKING FOR OTHER FUN ACTIVITIES?